eyyMinda/Blogs-Project/README.md

 # Next.js Blog Project

-This is a simple blog project built with Next.js 13 /app router.
+This is a simple blog project built with Next.js 13 app router.
 It allows you to create and manage blog posts stored as Markdown files (.md) within the `posts` folder.
 These posts are dynamically loaded and displayed on your blog website.

 ## Features